-All target risk containers exported after 12 April 2021 must be treated and accompanied by a valid treatment certificate.
+All target risk containers must be treated and accompanied by a valid treatment certificate.
 To satisfy the Department's new requirements, target risk containers must:

 - Receive treatment offshore using an approved treatment option (which includes insecticide spray, heat treatment and methyl bromide fumigation we outline these treatments in detail below). - Receive treatment within 21 days before export; and - Be accompanied by the right certification